Healthdirect Free Australian health advice you can count on.

 What causes anal injuries?

-Injuries to the anal region are often caused by changes in bowel function such as diarrhoea or constipation.
-These can cause pain and irritation, damage the skin around the anus and sometimes lead to bright red blood spotting on toilet paper or in the toilet bowl.
+Injuries to the anal region, such as anal fissures or haemorrhoids, are often caused by changes in bowel function such as diarrhoea or constipation.
+These can cause pain and irritation, damage the skin around the anus, and sometimes lead to bright red blood spotting on toilet paper or in the toilet bowl.

-Sometimes the muscles in and around the anal region go into spasm, and this can lead to a tightening of the sphincter that makes passing stool painful.
+Sometimes the muscles in and around the anal region go into spasm (cramp), and this makes passing stool painful.
 It can also cause a tear, called an anal fissure, which can bleed.

-Anal injuries can also be caused by sexual activity involving insertion of objects, fingers or a penis through the anus and into the rectum.
-Friction, sharp edges or rough behaviour can tear the sensitive skin and lining of the rectum, causing pain, inflammation and bleeding.
+Anal injuries can also be caused by sexual activity and insertion of objects, fingers or a penis through the anus and into the rectum.
+Rubbing, sharp edges or rough behaviour can tear the sensitive skin and lining of the rectum, which can cause pain, inflammation and bleeding.

 When should I see my doctor?